md-zaman/docker-learning/Mosh/Readme.md.txt

     histroy
     - lists down all the commands in a serial order.
     - to execute the commands from the list type below:
-    !<command serial> (exclaimation mark and the serial no.)
+    !<command serial> (exclaimation mark and the serial no.).
+E.g.,

     !2
-    - execute the 2nd command in the serial
+    - executes the 2nd command in the serial

 lesson14 - Managing Packages

 8. A Linux package manager is a tool that helps you easily install, update, and remove softwares.

     In ubuntu we have apt.
     apt stands of Advanced Package Tool

     If you type:
     apt
     - lists sub-commands, like list, install, remove, search, etc.,